TheCacophonyProject/rpi-image/tc2/new-camera-setup.md

 Get the SD cards from a trusted supplier as there are lots of "fake" SD cards sold by sites like AliExpress and Temu.

 When flashing the SD card make sure you use a program that will verify the SD card write like [etcher](https://etcher.balena.io/).

+### Raspberry Pi Wifi strength

+I have previously put just the camera electronics (not in a case) down on a ESD mat.
+This seams to sometimes have quite a bad affect on the RPi signal strength/speed when the RPi is sitting directly on the mat.

+As the antenna is on the RPi and will be right up against the mat, and the hat is above it I can see that this would shield the antenna a bit causing the slower/less reliable WiFi.